Buy Bulk Kratom: How I Save Hundreds Every Month Buying Kilos

 • AKA-GMP Certified: This is the baseline.
 The American Kratom Association's Good Manufacturing Practices certification means the vendor follows proper processing, testing, and labeling standards.
 If a vendor isn't GMP certified in 2026, I won't buy from them, period.

-• Satisfaction Guarantee: Reputable bulk vendors offer at least a 30-day money-back guarantee.
-Some, like New Dawn, go up to 45 days.
+• Satisfaction Guarantee: Reputable bulk vendors offer at least a 30-day money-back guarantee, and some go up to 45 days.
 A vendor that won't refund a bad kilo doesn't stand behind their product.

 • Consistent Reviews: Check multiple review sources.
 One or two great reviews might be fake.
 Hundreds of reviews averaging 4+ stars over years?
 That's a pattern you can trust.
 Look specifically for reviews from other bulk buyers.